 Substantially disrupting the orderly operation of the University.

 Harass any other individual in violation of the Anti-Discrimination Policy.
-Cases involving harassment are adjudicated by the MSU Office of Institutional Equity
+Cases involving harassment are adjudicated by the MSU Office of Civil Rights and Title IX Education and Compliance.

 Engage in hazing, defined as, requiring or encouraging any act, whether or not the act is voluntarily agreed upon, in conjunction with initiation, affiliation with, continued membership, or participation in any group that causes or creates a substantial risk of causing mental or physical harm or humiliation.
 Examples of hazing include, but are not limited to, the following:

+Any physical act of violence or intimidation.

+Forced physical activities (e.g. working out excessively).

+Peer-pressuring or coercing someone to consume any legal or illegal substance.

+Placing foreign substances on one’s body or that of another (e.g., using a permanent marker on the body).

+Not allowing someone to use or possess certain items.

+Depriving individuals of sleep, meals, ways to keep their body clean, or means of communication (e.g., restricting access to cell phones).

+Forcing an individual to create and/or distribute digital content to cause ridicule or embarrassment (e.g., posting photos or videos to social media).

+Forcing someone to expose themselves to weather.

+Activities such as scavenger hunts, pledge ditches, kidnapping, forced road trips, or abandonment (e.g., leaving someone in a field with no way to get home or contact anyone), which result in illegal or otherwise prohibited conduct.

+Requiring someone to possess specific items (e.g., carry a brick).

+Servitude (e.g., expecting a new member to do the tasks of an existing member).

+Changing appearance (e.g., wearing a costume or shaving head).

+Line-ups and berating.

+Coerced lewd/sexually explicit conduct (e.g., nudity) or sexual acts.

+Engaging in games, activities or public stunts that are purposely degrading or intend to cause embarrassment.

+Interference with academic pursuits (e.g., not permitting someone to attend class or exams)

+Violation of University policies.

+Requiring illegal and/or unlawful activities.

 Abuse, neglect, or improperly care for an animal.

 Possess or use any firearms, explosive materials, incendiary device or other dangerous objects or substance without proper University authorization.